 Take your coconut sauce topping and drizzle it over your cooked biko evenly.
 Move the pan into a preheated oven for 350 °F and bake for 20 minutes.
 Remove the biko when the topping is nice and bubbling and cool it on the counter for at least one hour.

 When your biko is cool, cut the sweet rice cake in squares and top with the crispy latík on each square.
 This recipe is great for family parties because it can feed a lot of people!
+My favorite type of party to make biko for are boodle fights because you can make a lot of it and premake it the day before.

 Does Biko need to be refrigerated?